faytey/EPNSCoreV1_5/EPNS CORE PROTOCOL V1_5 SMART CONTRACT REVIEW.md

     }
 ```

 The function createChannelWithPUSH handles the logic of channel creation to ensure that subscribers create channel with atleast the minimum fees specified.
+It checks that the amount passed in is equal to or above the add channel minimum fee amount, if true it successfully collects the fees and adds it to the pool fees and creates the channel

 ---